Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 And then six months later, it’s like well, a lot of stock exchanges have suspended operations temporarily.
 You can’t go to floors anymore.
 A lot of people don’t realize just how paper-based so many things in our world and our financial markets are until something like this happens that irrevocably jars people out of that mode.
 And they suddenly say, “Oh, okay.
 I guess we do need a purely digital mode of doing things.”

-And like I said, if you are willing to grab onto this opportunity with both hands, I really think that when it does settle, there’ll be some amazing opportunities for people.
+And like I said, if you are willing to grab onto this opportunity with both hands, I really think that when the dust settles in, I don’t think it’ll be Easter, it could be a lot longer than that.
+I think that actually there’ll be some amazing opportunities for people.

-And one of the things that I’ve taken away from that, is that your success in business is proportional to how wide your threshold of uncertainty is, how much uncertainty you can put up with, and in fact even enjoy, is going to directly impact your success not just in business, but in life in general, in terms of just success, how much you win.
+And one of the things that I’ve taken away from that is that your, I think Tony Robbins said this that your success in business is proportional to how wide your threshold of uncertainty is, how much uncertainty you can put up with, and in fact even enjoy, is going to directly impact your success not just in business, but in life in general, in terms of just success, how much you win.
 And since that time, I heard that a few years ago, I’ve been trying to actively increase my own threshold for uncertainty, which compared to my entrepreneur friends, is pretty narrow.

 And over the years, I’ve gotten more and more.
 But part of the way to deal with that is – and let’s get into a few how to practical things to leave with people, is to establish a bedrock of certainty.
 So, you’ve got – financially, you have some tucked-away emergency funds.
 You have some reserves, and then you also then – you’ve done the math to figure out how much that should be for you and your family.
 And then you also have some daily routine.
 So, one of the things about people who are dealing with a lot of uncertainty, is that in their day-to-day lives, they have a relatively regimented schedule, or that there are things that they hit as waypoints in their day that would just sort of ground them and bring them back into the zone.